 Who defined the novel as a long prose work with a major flaw?
 I can't remember, but I'm in thorough agreement with the implication: structuring and developing this sort of writing is a challenge.
-Of course a novel may be constructed according to any one of various formulas - the detective, the thriller, the woman's romance - but even these schematicized efforts can go wrong, to say nothing of the peculiar demands of their specialist publishers.
+Of course a novel may be constructed according to any one of various formulas - the detective, the thriller, the woman's romance - but even these schematicized efforts can go wrong, to say nothing of the specific demands of their specialist publishers.

 I regularly work with people struggling with the art of the novel.
 It's not like learning to drive or fly: there's no right way or wrong way.
 I can do nothing more than to pay careful attention to what you say and write, try to spot problems, try to find approches that might help you move forward.